DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - Before output the voltage to relevant jack, it may crosses (bypassable) **Euclidean sequencer** (user-defined settings, and CV controllable), then (bypassable) pitch-based **Quantizer** (however, notes on/off aren't CV controllable).
 Either the clock (transport) is running, or stopped!

 - An option from context menu permits to output the module's master phase to output 8 (ramp up signal shape, 0V to +10V, based on master tempo - clock / slave BPM).
 May be useful for rack debugging features, time reference in your rack...

+- Transport (START/STOP) - LED is off while clock is stopped.
+LED is red while clock is running, controlled by button on module's chassis.
+LED is cyan while clock is running, controlled by RUN input.

+- RUN input: when set as **HI-GATE** (default setting), the clock runs while a high gate voltage is applied on RUN input jack.
+When set as **RUN/STOP**, the input acts as transport toggle, everytime the jack receives a pulse (trigger), at least +0.2V rising front.

+- RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) will reset the master module's phase, and all eight output phases, often named phase reset, or phase realignment.

+- **UNDER CONSIDERATION:** a lot of "shortcuts" by mouse click on **input-related LED**, or **output-related LED**: for input LED, left click over will select the relevant input (it becomes the current input - for parameters editing), then bring the configuration page.
+For output LED, left click over will select the relevant output (it becomes the current output - for papameters editing), then open the output base menu (or perhaps the equivalent menu, when applicable).
+On the same way, **right mouse click** will display... scope for relevant input or output!

 - Six models (GUI theme variations) - like most Ohmer & OhmerPrems modules - are available (_Model_, from context menu, to select another one).
 Compliant with **Prefer dark panels if available** feature (from **View** menu - since VCV Rack 2 v2.4.0).
 Possible models are **Aluminium** (default if _Prefer dark panels if available_ global option is disabled), **Stage Repro**, **Absolute Night** (default if _Prefer dark panels if available_ global option is enabled), **Dark "Signature"**, **Fort Knox "Signature"**, and **Titanium "Signature"**.